 The color constraints presets are useful for common masking situations.
 They can be used for selecting various skin tones, or skies, or brightness ranges.
 After selecting a preset, the mask parameters can be refined by hand for more control.
 You can also save your own presets to this list.

-When defining individual mask, there are several built-in range presets that are accessible from the 4-lines icon on the left of the panel.
+When defining an individual mask, there are several built-in range presets that are accessible from the 4-lines icon on the left of the panel.
 These presets quickly get you in the ballpark of the selection you’re after.
 They can be refined for this image in particular, easily.

 Using the eyedroppers